eulerlab/QDSpy/README.md

   * Objects that use shaders are not yet correctly displayed in "screen overlay mode".
   * ``SetColorLUTEntry()`` does not yet handle a LUT with more than 3 colours.
+  * When starting QDSpy the stimulus screen may sometimes go white; as soon as the first stimulus is presented, the screen behaves normal.

 v0.74beta (March 2017)